Otis Redding: Legacy

-Redding has been called the "King of Soul", an honorific also given to Brown and Cooke.
+Redding has been called the "King of Soul", an honorific also given to James Brown and Sam Cooke.
 He remains one of the genre's most recognized artists.
-His lean and powerful style exemplified the Stax sound; he was said to be "the heart and soul of Stax", while artists such as Al Jackson, Dunn and Cropper helped to expand its structure.
-His open-throated singing, the tremolo/vibrato, the manic, electrifying stage performances and perceived honesty were particular hallmarks, along with the use of interjections (such as "gotta, gotta, gotta"), some of which came from Cooke.
+His lean and powerful style exemplified the Stax sound; Redding was said to be "the heart and soul of Stax", while artists such as Al Jackson, Dunn and Cropper helped to expand its structure.
+Redding's open-throated singing, the tremolo/vibrato, the manic, electrifying stage performances and perceived honesty were particular hallmarks, along with the use of interjections (such as "gotta, gotta, gotta"), some of which came from Cooke.
 Producer Stewart thought the "begging singing" was stress-induced and enhanced by Redding's shyness.
 His LP releases earned him recognition from music critic Robert Christgau as "one of soul's few reliable long-form artists"; Christgau deems Otis Blue his "first great album", and Mat Snow regards it as an early indication of the album era, in which the LP would overtake singles in commercial and artistic importance.

 Along with soul and R&B, Redding's contributions to rock music have been noted by music scholars, particularly the "black rock" performed by his contemporaries Wilson Pickett and Sly and the Family Stone.
 "His musical palette, a cosmic alloy of gospel and blues, hammered into a gritty but elegant template by both black and white musicians, remodeled soul and rock and anchored the most infectious native music America had heard since the big bands", wrote biographer Mark Ribowsky.
 Artists from many genres have named Redding as a musical influence.
 George Harrison called "Respect" an inspiration for "Drive My Car".
 The Rolling Stones also mentioned Redding as a major influence.
-Other artists influenced by Redding include Led Zeppelin, Grateful Dead, Lynyrd Skynyrd, the Doors, and virtually every soul and R&B musician from the early years, such as Al Green, Etta James, William Bell, Aretha Franklin, Marvin Gaye and Conley.
+Other artists influenced by Redding include Led Zeppelin, the Grateful Dead, Lynyrd Skynyrd, the Doors, and virtually every soul and R&B musician from the early years, such as Al Green, Etta James, William Bell, Aretha Franklin, Marvin Gaye and Conley.
 Janis Joplin was influenced by his singing style, according to Sam Andrew, a guitarist in her band Big Brother and the Holding Company.
 She stated that she learned "to push a song instead of just sliding over it" after hearing Redding.

 The Bee Gees' Barry Gibb and Robin Gibb wrote the song "To Love Somebody" for Redding to record.
 He loved it, and he was going to "cut it", as Barry put it, on his return from his final concert.
-They dedicated the song to his memory.
+They dedicated the song to Redding's memory.